telerik-boneyard/platform-friends-windowsphone/README.md

 The sample app comes as a Windows Phone 8 Application project.
 This means that you must have the Windows Phone SDK 8.0 installed in order to open the project in Visual Studio.

 ## Configuring the sample app
-The Friends sample app comes fully functional, but to see it in action you must link it to your own {{tap}} account.
+The Friends sample app comes fully functional, but to see it in action you must link it to your own Telerik Platform account.

 What you need to set:

-- **API key for {{TelerikBackendServices}}**
+- **API key for Telerik Backend Services**
-This links the sample mobile app to a project in {{TelerikBackendServices}}.
-When you activate {{TelerikBackendServices}} a Friends sample project is created for you automatically.
+This links the sample mobile app to a project in Telerik Backend Services.
+When you activate Telerik Backend Services a Friends sample project is created for you automatically.
 It has necessary structure defined and some data pre-filled.
 You must use its API key.
 To set the API key in the code, open the **ConnectionSettings.cs** file and change the value there.
 > If you happen to break the structure of the automatically generated Friends sample project, you can delete it and a fresh instance will be created again for you automatically.
 Alternatively, you could create a new project and choose to start from a Friends template, instead of starting from a blank project.

-- [optional] **Project ID for {{TelerikAnalytics}}**
+- [optional] **Project ID for Telerik Analytics**
-This step is optional, it links the sample mobile app to a {{TelerikAnalytics}} project in your account.
+This step is optional, it links the sample mobile app to a Telerik Analytics project in your account.
 If you do not set this the sample will still work, but no analytics data will collected.
 To set the Analytics project ID in the code, open the **ConnectionSettings.cs** file and change the value there.

 - [optional] **Facebook app ID**